NCAR/HPC-Docs/docs/allocations/ncar-allocations/index.md

 ﻿# **NCAR allocations**
 A new generation of NCAR supercomputing resources began when the Yellowstone system was installed at the NCAR-Wyoming Supercomputing Center (NWSC) in 2012.
-With the subsequent introduction of the [Cheyenne HPC system](file:///C:/display/RC/Cheyenne+supercomputer) in 2017, the capabilities and capacity of this resource environment expanded significantly.
+With the subsequent introduction of the Cheyenne HPC system in 2017 and now [Derecho](../../compute-systems/derecho/index.md) in 2023, the capabilities and capacity of this resource environment expanded significantly.

 NCAR’s portion of the Community Computing pool amounts to ~29% of these resources.
 For the Cheyenne system alone, this represents an estimated 350 million core-hours per year (compared to 170 million on Yellowstone and fewer than 9 million core-hours per year on Bluefire).
 Similar portions of the data analysis and visualization resources and GLADE storage system also are available to NCAR users.

 -----
 ### Allocation categories